Kudachimera/Risk-management-lab/README.md

-<h1> Cyber Security Risk Management using NIST SP 800-30 </h1>
+<h1> IT Risk Management & Threat Modeling lab</h1>

 <h2>Description</h2>
-In this lab we are going to walk through how to conduct a cybersecurity risk management process in accordance to NIST SP 800-30.
-We will customise the framework to make it applicable to our organisation and industry a SME (Small Medium Enterprise company).
-We will also learn how to conduct threat modeling using a simple method.
-We will semi-quantitatively analyze cybersecurity risk using NIST SP 800-30 methodology to identify highest risk weaknesses for a system.
+In this lab we are going to walk through how to conduct an information technology risk management process using risk scenarios for the organisation.
+We will conduct the risk assessment to our organisation a SME (Small Medium Enterprise company).
+We will also learn how to conduct cyber security threat modeling using a simple method.
+We will quantitatively analyze and calculate the organisation IT risk to identify highest risk areas that the organisation can prioritize.
 <br />

 <h2>Utilities Used</h2>

 - <b>Microsoft excel </b>
-- <b>NIST SP 800-30</b>
+- <b>ISACA Risk scenarios </b>
+- <b> COBIT 19 Framework </b>

 <h2> Threat Modeling </h2>